 In Chile, ceviche is made with Chilean sea bass, grapefruit juice and cilantro.

 Only a true ceviche lover would dare try tiger’s milk ("leche de tigre"), which is the leftover ceviche marinade served in a small glass.
-Brightly colored from the spicy chili peppers and sometimes mixed with vodka, tiger’s milk is considered an effective cure for tough hangovers.
+Brightly colored from the spicy chile peppers and sometimes mixed with vodka, tiger’s milk is considered an effective cure for tough hangovers.

 The next time you see some fresh-looking sea bass, shrimp or flounder at the grocery or fish market, why not bring some home and invent your own ceviche de casa?
 Here are some recipes to help you get started: